ElArkk/jax-unirep/paper/paper.md

 bringing the same degree of confidence as we would expect from tested software.

-Evotuning is an important task when using UniRep (%%reference), and we provide a convenient API through the `evotune()` function.
+Evotuning is an important task when using UniRep [@alley2019unified], and we provide a convenient API through the `evotune()` function.
 Here, we use of Optuna to automatically find the right hyperparameters for finetuning weights, using the protocol that the original authors describe.